Techniques

 Biking in the snow

-This is Why You Are Cycling Slower in the Winter
+Real Reasons Why You Are Cycling Slower In Winter

 There is frequently much discussion as to why we cycle slower in winter than in summer.
-There are several reasons put forward for this often observed phenomena, some of which are well reasoned and some of which are pure nonsense.
-Why Slower?
-Some of the reasons put forth for slowness in winter are as follows:
+There are several reasons put forward for this often-observed phenomenon, some of which are well-reasoned and some of which are pure nonsense.
+Why Are You Slower In Winters?
+Some of the reasons put forth for slowness in winter are

 Biking in snow